ecmwf/multio/docs/content/mpi-communicators.rst

 MultIO MPI is working with an communicator containing all clients and server instances.
 Nevertheless clients do not know the server ranks in the communicator.
-To retrieve this information, a furter MPI split is made: All clients split from the parent communicator to a separate client communicator and all servers split to a separate server communicator.
+To retrieve this information, a further MPI split is made: All clients split from the parent communicator to a separate client communicator and all servers split to a separate server communicator.
 Now with `MPI_Group` we can retrieve the parent group and one child group (server or client group) for each instance.
 By using `MPI_Group_difference` it is possible to compute the *opposite* child group, i.e. clients can compute the server group and server the client group.
 Finally by using `MPI_Group_translate_ranks`, it is very easy to compute all ranks of both groups *in the parent communicator*.
-This now allows clients to directly communicate to servers by mainting a list of server ranks.
+This now allows clients to directly communicate to servers by maintain a list of server ranks.

 This approach is very flexible.
 The only assumption is that the communicator passed to MultIO is only containing server and client instances.